Chive blossom vinegar is not just any old flavoured vinegar. Take a look at that vibrant colour…

-- Simply fill a sterilized mason or other jar with as many chive blossoms as you can spare and add enough of your chosen vinegar to completely submerge the blossoms.
+- Simply fill a sterilized mason or another jar with as many chive blossoms as you can spare.
+Add enough vinegar to completely submerge the blossoms.
 They should be fully saturated.
-The vinegar will likely start turning pink immediately, which is fun!
+The vinegar should start turning pink immediately, which is fun!

-- I like to set my jar (jars? you did make up more than one, didn’t you?) in the sun for a few hours (usually at least three) to really infuse the flavour.
+- I like to set my jar (jars? you did make more than one, didn’t you?) in the sun for a few hours to really infuse the flavour.

 - Strain everything with a very fine mesh strainer to capture any stray bits from disintegrated blossoms or loose dirt.

 - Decant into a pretty bottle and eat up!
-I store mine in the fridge, which the Penn State College of Agricultural Sciences seems to support.
+I store mine in the fridge.

 You can use this on salads—every kind.
 Just mix with 2-3 parts olive or other oil to make a superb salad dressing.